logo

 If you are repeatedly exposed to ultraviolet (UV) radiation, it can damage the skin over time.
 This can lead to skin cancer, which may account for why it’s a leading cancer diagnosis in the United States.

-Radiation damage to cells results in abnormal and uncontrolled growth, which can take the form of dangerous skin lesions that can spread to other parts of the body.
-This risk makes it vital to talk to the Shore Point Radiation Oncology Center team if you notice symptoms that are concerning.
+Ultraviolet light damage to cells results in abnormal and uncontrolled growth, which can take the form of dangerous skin lesions that can spread to other parts of the body.

 What are the types of skin cancer?